ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

 30. You should receive an *Error finding unicorn*.
 If you open the developer console, you will see that we received a HTTP 401 error, which means it was an unauthorized request.
 To authenticate our requests properly, we need to send an Authorization header.

-	!!! tip "If you at first still that you requests go through without any errors, try requesting a ride again in 30-60 seconds to allow the API Gateway changes to fully propagate."
+	!!! tip "If at first your requests go through without any errors, try requesting a ride again in 30-60 seconds to allow the API Gateway changes to fully propagate."

 31. Go back to Cloud9 and open the **/website/src/pages/MainApp.js** files.